PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 * python3
     * name - name of the script to execute
     * file - relative path to the python script to execute
+    * input_type - Optional type of input required for this script.
+Valid options are 'cli' or 'env'.
+      This will determine how user input variables will be passed into into the script.
+The default is 'cli' and will pass variables as long form arguments to the script in the form of `--username=user_input` where `username` is the name of the variable defined in the `variables` section and `user_input` is the value entered for that variable from the user.
+The other option, 'env' use cause all defined variables to be set in the environment of the python process.

 Defining Variables for User input